thesnakeguy/H3Diversitymap/README.md

 # Quarto Document for H3 Diversity Plotting
 This Quarto document and accompanying R script provide a reproducible workflow for visualizing species diversity using H3 hexagonal cells.
-It processes species occurrence data from a CSV file, calculates various diversity metrics, and generates a map in either an interactive HTML or a static PNG format.
+It processes species occurrence data from a tab-delimited .txt file, calculates various diversity metrics, and generates a map in either an interactive HTML or a static PNG format.

 ***

 ### Features
-* Flexible Input: Reads species occurrence data from a specified CSV file (longitude, latitude and species should be present).
+* Flexible Input: Reads species occurrence data from a specified .txt file (longitude, latitude and species should be present) as outputted by GBIF and OBIS

 * H3 Hexagon Integration: Utilizes the H3 geospatial indexing system to discretize the map into hexagons of a chosen resolution.